Jiang Qing: 1971–1973

 Jiang first collaborated with then second-in-charge Lin Biao, but after Lin Biao's death in 1971, she turned against him publicly in the Criticise Lin, Criticise Confucius Campaign.
-After the September 13 Incident in 1971, Jiang Qing saw the collapse of the Lin Biao faction and, with Mao Zedong's declining health, she became eager to seize the highest power in the country.
-In 1972, Jiang Qing enlisted American scholar Roxane Witke to write her autobiography.
+After the September 13 Incident in 1971, Jiang saw the collapse of the Lin Biao faction and, with Mao's declining health, she became eager to seize the highest power in the country.
+In 1972, Jiang enlisted American scholar Roxane Witke to write her autobiography.
 After 1972, Mao's health deteriorated.
-Though Mao was largely cut off from the outside world due to his illness, Zhu De sent Mao a letter informing him about Jiang Qing's biography.
-This revelation deeply angered Mao, who, in a fit of rage, even expressed his desire to expel Jiang Qing from the Politburo and sever their political ties.
+Though Mao was largely cut off from the outside world due to his illness, Zhu De sent Mao a letter informing him about Jiang's biography.
+This revelation deeply angered Mao, who, in a fit of rage, even expressed his desire to expel Jiang from the Politburo and sever their political ties.
 By 1973, although unreported due to it being a personal matter, Mao and his wife Jiang had separated.

 1973–1976

 On 10 March 1973, Deng Xiaoping was reinstated as Vice Premier, serving as Zhou Enlai's deputy.
 During the 10th National Congress of the CCP, Deng remained a member of the Central Committee but he did not gain a seat on the Politburo.
 On 10 April 1974, Deng led the Chinese delegation to the United Nations General Assembly.
-Although Jiang Qing strongly opposed Deng's appointment, Mao Zedong cautioned her in a letter to cease opposing his decision.
+Although Jiang strongly opposed Deng's appointment, Mao cautioned her in a letter to cease opposing his decision.

+In 1974, Jiang visited the Twentieth Army as part of her effort to propagate the Criticize Lin, Criticize Confucius campaign.
+Jiang's visit lacked approval from the Politburo Standing Committee or the Central Military Commission and was viewed as a violation of non-fraternization policies.
+As of 2025, the incident is still cited as a prominent warning against violating civil-military organizational boundaries.

 After Zhou Enlai was hospitalised, Wang Hongwen managed the Politburo, Deng Xiaoping oversaw the State Council, and Ye Jianying led the Central Military Commission.
-On 4 October 1974, Mao Zedong proposed appointing Deng as First Vice Premier.
-Sensing that Deng might replace Zhou Enlai at the upcoming Fourth National People's Congress, Jiang Qing attempted to block Deng from taking charge of the State Council and the Party's central operations.
+On 4 October 1974, Mao proposed appointing Deng as First Vice Premier.
+Sensing that Deng might replace Zhou Enlai at the upcoming Fourth National People's Congress, Jiang attempted to block Deng from taking charge of the State Council and the Party's central operations.

 On 12 December, Mao reaffirmed his support for Deng by proposing his appointment as a member of both the Military Commission and the Politburo—a suggestion that gained majority approval from Politburo members.
 On 23 December, despite his ill health, Zhou Enlai flew to Changsha to meet Mao and seek his endorsement of Deng Xiaoping, with Wang Hongwen also in attendance.
 Mao agreed and, while pointing at Wang, remarked that Deng's "politics is better than his."
 Mao spoke English for the word "politics."
 Wang was embarrassed as he did not understand.